 Gimadieva studied at the Kazan Music College and the St. Petersburg State Conservatoire, later joining the St. Petersburg Opera where her roles included the title role of Donizetti’s Lucia di Lammermoor, Gilda Rigoletto, Lucia The Rape of Lucretia, Serafina in Donizetti’s Il campanello di note, and Genevieve Suor Angelica.
 She was a prize winner at the 2008 Rimsky-Korsakov International Competition in St Petersburg, the 2009 Competizione dell’Opera in Dresden, and the 2010 International Shalyapin Competition (first prize).
-In 2014, she was also awarded the Golden Mask award for Best Female Performer in Opera category for her performance of Amina in La Sonnambula at the Bolshoi.
+In 2011, she was awarded the President's Prize for young cultural professionals by president Dmitry Medvedev of the Russian Federation.
+In 2014 she won the Golden Mask award for Best Female Performer in Opera category for her performance of Amina in La Sonnambula at the Bolshoi.

 Having studied on the Bolshoi Theatre’s young artists’ programme, Gimadieva is now a member of the company, with roles at the theatre including Marfa The Tsar’s Bride, Ksenia Boris Godunov, Amina in a new production of La Sonnambula, Violetta in a new production of La traviata by Francesca Zambello, the title role of Rimsky-Korsakov’s The Snow-Maiden, the Queen of Shemakha in a new production of The Golden Cockerel by Kirill Serebriannikov and conducted by Vassily Sinaisky, Sirin in Rimsky-Korsakov’s The Legend of the Invisible City of Kitezh and Maiden Fevronia, and Serpina in Pergolesi’s La serva padrona.
 Concert performances in Moscow include Brahms’s Ein deutsches Requiem with the Russian National Orchestra conducted by Mikhail Pletnev at the Tchaikovsky Concert Hall.

-Recent engagements elsewhere include Violetta La traviata (Opéra de Limoges, Opéra de Reims, Hungarian State Opera and Savonlinna Opera Festival), and an appearance at the BBC Proms with the John Wilson Orchestra.
-Highlights of the 2013-14 season include Violetta at La Fenice and at the Glyndebourne Festival, and Gilda Rigoletto (Hungarian State Opera).
-Further ahead, roles include her first Juliette Roméo et Juliette opposite Juan Diego Flórez’s first Roméo in Lima, and the title roles of Lucia di Lammermoor and Manon.
+Recent engagements elsewhere include Violetta La traviata (La Fenice, Glyndebourne Festival Opera, Opéra de Limoges, Opéra de Reims, Hungarian State Opera and Savonlinna Opera Festival), Gilda Rigoletto (Hungarian State Opera), and an appearance at the BBC Proms with the John Wilson Orchestra.
+Forthcoming engagements include her first Juliette Roméo et Juliette opposite Juan Diego Flórez’s first Roméo in Lima, and the title roles of Lucia di Lammermoor and Manon.

 Venera Gimadieva is represented by Intermusica.